ShengrenHuang/Counting-Problem2/README.md

 # Counting-Problem2

-In this exercise, we plan to adopt the algorithm from [1] to implement the vehicle tracking algorithm using YOLO (You Only Look Once) and Deep Sort (Simple online and Realtime Tracking) [3]
+In this exercise, we plan to adopt the algorithm from [1] to implement the vehicle tracking algorithm using YOLO (You Only Look Once) [2] and Deep Sort (Simple online and Realtime Tracking) [3] in order to solve the vehicle counting problem.
+Unfortunately, we fail to establish the development environment for python running CUDA and sort of machine learning tools.